rev-dot-now/o/README.md

 ### Template Usage in Interactive Mode

-In interactive mode `o` will ask you for the values of each of the variables defined in the template in a step-wise fashion.
+In interactive mode `O` will ask you for the values of each of the variables defined in the template in a step-wise fashion.
 This can be a great way to define processes in automations.

 ```bash
 $ echo "\